• Skip to main content

 What is a personal item?

-A personal item can be a purse, briefcase, laptop bag, diaper bag, small backpack, etc. Essentially it can be any item that will fit under the seat in front of you.
-There is no charge to bring a personal item with you.
+A personal item can be a purse, briefcase, laptop bag, diaper bag, or small backpack.
+Most airlines allow personal items around 17″ x 13″ x 8″, though this varies by carrier.
+The key is that it must fit completely under the seat in front of you.

 What is allowed in a carry-on bag?